achauhan06/CloudLabOnESI/README.md

 * Step 1: Identification of the commands that are invoked by CloudLab for all the management operations.
 * Step 2: Identification of suitable ESI commands that can be used as a replacement.
 * Step 3: Implementation of these calls in the CloudLab code.
+## 5. Acceptance Criteria:
+Minimum acceptance criteria is a to be able to migrate a single CloudLab cluster seamlessly on ESI without having to share confidential information like passwords.